 Hickory is considered the hardest type of hardwood, while redwood is believed to be the strongest softwood.

-What Type Of Wood Is Best For Furniture?
+What Wood Is Best For Furniture?

-How To Tell If A Wood Is Hard Or Soft
+How to Tell if a Wood Is Hard or Soft

 If your nail leaves a mark, then you are working with recovered softwood.
 If there is no visible mark, it is no doubt a hardwood.

-What Wood Has The Best Grain?
+What Wood Has the Best Grain?

-The majority of wood types can offer satisfying grain patterns as it will depend on your preferences.
+The majority of hardwood types can offer satisfying grain patterns as it will depend on your preferences.
 However, if you are going to ask many homeowners, they might say that red oak and white oak have the finest grains.

 Red oak has highly regular and exquisite grain patterns, but white oak has a more subtle variety that is ideal for a pristine finish.